spatie/laravel-permission/docs/basic-usage/multiple-guards.md

 ## Assigning permissions and roles to guard users

 You can use the same core methods to assign permissions and roles to users; just make sure the `guard_name` on the permission or role matches the guard of the user, otherwise a `GuardDoesNotMatch` or `Role/PermissionDoesNotExist` exception will be thrown.
+If your user is able to consume multiple roles or permissions from different guards; make sure the user's `$guard_name` property or `guardName()` method returns all allowed guards in an array.

 ## Using blade directives with multiple guards